Travel Assurance: Coverage While Traveling Out of the Country

 First, know that all SCAN plans provide worldwide coverage for urgent and emergency care.

-The Travel Assurance benefit includes:
+Your Travel Assurance includes:

 - Coverage for needed urgent and emergency care outside of the U.S.

-- SCAN’s Travel Assurance Kit, with everything you’ll need to use your worldwide benefits wherever you want to go, including instructions on what to do if you need to go to an emergency room while traveling, storage for your travel documents, a copy of your SCAN member ID card and a claim form to be reimbursed for any covered out-of-pocket costs.
+- SCAN’s Travel Assurance Kit, with everything you’ll need to use your worldwide benefits wherever you want to go, including instructions on what to do if you need to go to an emergency room while traveling abroad, storage for your travel documents, a copy of your SCAN member ID card and a claim form to be reimbursed for any covered out-of-pocket costs.

 Q: What do I do if I need medical care when I’m traveling?